Raghdsmadi/Movies-Library/README.md

 ## Overview

 ## Getting Started

-1-npm init -y
+1-npm init -y <br>
-2-Create server.js
+2-Create server.js <br>
-3-Install express package to use it npm install express 4-Adding the server code inside server.js
+3-Install express package to use it npm install express <br>
+4-Adding the server code inside server.js <br>
-5-Running the server using node server.js
+5-Running the server using node server.js <br>

 ## Project Features
 Some data about the spider man movie that showed at home page.